MiguelRocha2001/ISEL-DAW-Battleships-Game/docs/Backend.md

 fleet -> The configuration of each ship, that is, its type and its size

-nShotsPerRound -> The amout of shots that can be done by each `Player`
+nShotsPerRound -> The amount of shots that can be done by each `Player`

 roundTimeout -> Time limit for each Player until they have played.